dethfire-zz/redirect-matcher/README.md

 # redirect-matcher

-Match 404s with current URLs to create a redirect list using polyfuzz
+Match 404s with current URLs to create a redirect list using polyfuzz.
+Here we go!